8 Causes of Miscommunication and Misunderstanding

 The first step is to understand where things are going wrong.
 Here are eight common causes of miscommunication and misunderstanding.

-1Implicit vs explicit
+1Implicit vs explicit communication

 Sometimes we mean exactly what we say.
 "Hand me a cookie, please."
 But sometimes our explicit message doesn't fully concur with our intention.
 "Could you pass me that cookie?"
 "Yes, I could," my sister replies, as she grabs and eats it herself.